alan-turing-institute/alexa-room-finder/README.md

 ### A note on endpoints

 If you know a lot about Azure, you might be wondering why our app registration isn't being made in Azure Active Directory or the Azure Portal.
-Microsoft is currently in the process of migrating from its V1 Authentication/Token Endpoints, to V2.
-The Azure Portal can currently only make apps that use the V1 Endpoints, whereas we want to use V2, as it's more likely to stay updated and it works for both personal and work accounts.
-Therefore, we instead have to use the Microsoft Application Registration Portal.
+Microsoft is currently in the process of migrating from its V1 Authentication/Token Endpoints to V2.
+The Azure Portal can currently only make apps that use the V1 Endpoints.
+We want to use V2; it's more likely to stay updated, and it works for both personal and work accounts.
+Therefore, we have to use the 'Microsoft Application Registration Portal'.
 From here you can also see any 'Azure AD only' (V1) applications, but you can only make so-called 'converged' (V2) applications.
-The Application Registration Portal also actually registers the application in Active Directory, so it has the same fundamental backend.
+The Application Registration Portal actually registers the application in Active Directory, so it has the same fundamental backend.

-Unrelated to this, you also have two possible APIs for accessing Office 365: Microsoft Graph, and the Outlook REST V2 API.
+On a similar but unrelated note, you also have two available APIs for accessing Office 365: Microsoft Graph, and the Outlook REST V2 API.
 We're using Graph, but it's fairly easy to migrate this over to Outlook if you want; I have tested this.
 Just make sure you modify all scopes/permissions, and update `lambda/requesters.js` to GET/POST to the right place.

 ## Hosting the Skill